josephquested/redux-breakout/README.md

   }
 })
 ```
-This is good, we've set up the `changeMood()` function to take our family member id as an argument, and send through a *CHANGE MOOD* type action call to our store.
-We use `store.dispatch` to do this. `store.dispatch` is what you call when you want to send things to the `reducer`.
+This is good, we've set up the `changeMood()` function to take our family member `id` as an argument, and send through a **CHANGE MOOD** type action call to our store.
+We use `store.dispatch` to do this. `store.dispatch` is what you call when you want to send `actions` to the `reducer`.
 Now we need to update our `FamilyMember.js` file, because it's job just got a little easier.

 ```
 // FamilyMember.js